ngp33/webgl-compute/README.md

 # WebGL Compute

-WebGL Compute (or `glc` for short) is a extremely lightweight module that lets you run massive parallel computations on the GPU directly from your browser!
-It aims to abstract as much of the library-specific nuances of WebGL as possible so you can just focus on writing computations!
+WebGL Compute (or `glc` for short) is a extremely lightweight but powerful module that lets you run massive parallel computations on the GPU directly from your browser!
+It aims to abstract as much of the library-specific nuances of WebGL as possible so you can just focus on the good stuff!

 # Data Types